Surgical technologists work as members of a healthcare team alongside physicians and surgeons, registered nurses, and other healthcare workers.

 Detail oriented.
 Surgical technologists must pay close attention to their work at all times.
 For example, they need to provide the correct sterile equipment for surgeons during an operation.

 Integrity.
-Surgical technologists must have integrity, as they are trusted to provide sterile supplies and quality patient care during surgical procedures.
+Because they are trusted to provide sterile supplies and quality patient care during surgical procedures, surgical technologists must have integrity.

 Physical stamina.
 Surgical technologists should be comfortable standing for extended periods.